samuelborrasca/HoursAKL/README.md

 This is my rendition of it for Kanata.
 The layers and mods are how I prefer them, and the B letter (which is positioned on the qwerty B position which I hate) has been banished to a combo on the top row, which I find much more comfortable.

-It utilizes:
+It utilizes: //
-• nonstandard fingermap (nokwts, color coded below)
+• nonstandard fingermap (nokwts, color coded below) //
-• thumb alpha (E)
+• thumb alpha (E) //
-• magic with the following rules: nl rn u' ys, else repeat
+• magic with the following rules: nl rn u' ys, else repeat //
+• ? key on top layer, with it's shift behavior inverted from / (which is also included in the sym layer)
-• nav and sym layers
+• nav and sym layers //
-• mirrored one-shot pinky shifts & home row mods
+• mirrored one-shot pinky shifts & home row mods //

 ![Hours layout](hoursrowstag.png)